aexcode/mern-boilerplate/README.md

 ### Dependencies
 The project utilizes the following the following dependencies:
 - [dotenv](https://www.npmjs.com/package/dotenv) to protect environment variables
-- [Express](https://www.npmjs.com/package/Express) as the backend framework
+- [express](https://www.npmjs.com/package/Express) as the backend framework
 - [mongoose](https://www.npmjs.com/package/mongoose) to connect to the MongoDB database
-- [create React app](https://create-React-app.dev) as the frontend framework
+- [create react app](https://create-React-app.dev) as the frontend framework

 The project utilizes the following dev dependencies:
 - [nodemon](https://www.npmjs.com/package/nodemon) to automatically restart the development server